yellowgh0st/gooddata-js-interview/README.md

 ### Troubleshooting

+###### Server https://secure.gooddata.com/ seems to be down.
+* If you decided to work on this homework during weekend, it is possible our platform may be down for several hours due to maintenance (typically on Saturdays).
+If https://secure.gooddata.com/ is down, try again in an hour or two.
+If you need more time to work on this homework, let us know.

 ###### Charts do not get loaded.
 * Most likely, you are not logged in correctly.
 Check the Network tab in Google Chrome DevTools.
 If you see `HTTP 401 ERROR`, visit https://localhost:3000/account.html and log in properly.

 ###### Anything else?
 * Contact your recruiter for further information.